PoemaIX/KSKB-IX/docs/KSKB-IX-EN.md

 * extended nexthop (IPv4)

 ## Configure
-We have 3 Route Servers, with 3 different policies
+We have three route servers, with 3 different policies

 **Only RS1 is a regular Route Server**
-RS2 and RS3 are special RSs for experiment.
+RS2 and RS3 are special RSs for experimenting.

 Please first make the special settings according to the policy of RS before you connect to it.
 **If you have no time to read the rules, please connect to RS1 only**